binary-butterfly/validataclass/docs/03-basic-validators.md

 using the parameters `custom_error_class` (which must be a subclass of `ValidationError`) and/or `custom_error_code` (which is a string that overrides the default error code).

+By default, valid input strings are returned unmodified.
+Alternatively, you can specify an output template with the `output_template` parameter which will then be expanded to generate the output string using [`re.Match.expand`](https://docs.python.org/3/library/re.html#re.Match.expand), i.e. backreferences to regex groups will be replaced with the groups' contents.

 **Examples:**

 ```python